OlgaTym-Prog/OlgaTym-Prog/README.md

 ### :woman_technologist: About Me :
 I am a Python Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.

-- :telescope: I want to work as a programmer and participate in frontend and backend development to create web applications.
+- :telescope: I want to work as a programmer and participate in frontend and backend development.

 - :seedling: I am learning Python.